nordeim/SG-Point-Of-Sale/README (v1.4).md

 **SG-POS** is a free and open-source Point-of-Sale system, engineered from the ground up to address the specific operational and regulatory challenges faced by Small to Medium-sized Businesses (SMBs) in Singapore.
 It aims to provide the power and polish of expensive enterprise systems in an accessible, modern, and maintainable package.

 This project is built with an obsessive focus on quality, both in the user experience and, most importantly, in the engineering.
 It serves not only as a functional tool but also as a reference implementation for professional-grade Python application architecture, featuring a non-blocking UI, a clean, layered design, and robust data integrity practices.
-The system is designed to be the central hub for a retail business, managing everything from the customer-facing checkout process to backend inventory control, procurement, and financial reporting.

 ---